ZeroX-DG/blog/source/_posts/Nihilism.md

 ![](/blog/Nihilism/you_are_not_special.jpg)

-We are part of nature, separation of ourselves from nature confused us and let us believe that we are special and our lives have meaning.
+We are part of nature, separation of ourselves from nature confused us and let us to believe that we are special and our lives have a meaning.
 But in fact, we are no different from those trees, those animals or those rocks out there, we are part of nature and nature is a part of universe.
 The universe is changing constantly and we merely a part of that change, in other words, we are the universe expressing itself and changing itself.
 Therefore, morality, knowledge or even reality doesn't really exist.

 But then why am I still alive?
 Why haven't I killed myself already?
 As of right now I'm 18 years old and I think I'm not completely free from human emotions and aspirations.
 I'm still craving to have things in life even though I know I can't really have it.
 I still have feelings for people around me and can't just left them and leave this world.
 In other words, I still have too much to lose.